aayush2310/StyleLLM/README.md

 Skills that would be nice to have : familiarity with LLM(s), BAM, and building a simple frontend to demo the work.

+# My Contribution
+My role in the team was to make the app.py file and search for some cool

 # Explanation of app.py file